-“Isolated technique training is the ideal way to teach your players to keep their head down & to watch the ball instead of keeping their head up and to watch the game situation…” – Raymond Verheijen.
-In my opinion, isolated technique training is good only as a very short part of warm up.
-As I said in one of my previous posts, the ball is a bait – so we shouldn’t throw our players in high intensity unexpected situations so fast (an injury risk is higher).
+“Isolated technique training is the ideal way to teach your players to keep their head down & to watch the ball instead of keeping their head up and to watch the game situation… Isolated technique training can kill creative players” – Raymond Verheijen.
+In my opinion, isolated technique training is good only as a very short part of warm up (and maybe a bit more with kids).
+As I said in one of my previous posts, the ball is a BAIT – so we shouldn’t throw our players in high intensity unexpected situations so fast (an injury risk is higher).

 “Everything is related to the way in which we practice.
 We don’t have room for physical training; for traditional endurance, strength or speed training.
 It’s really all about behavior!
 We work on our playing model, we work on our playing principles and playing sub-principles, we ensure that the players adapt to ideas that are common to all, as a means of establishing the same behavior language.
 We work exclusively on the match situations that interest me, we plan the week according to our thinking on recovery time, training and matches, progressiveness and alternation.
 We create habits with the aim of maintaining the team’s fitness, which manifests itself in ensuring we are frequently “playing well.” – Jose Mourinho.
 If you don’t have room for strength training, you could be in a trouble!
 High level of max strength = high base for top on-field performance (lower level of max strength = lower level of explosiveness which pretty sucks; during the in-season players should maintain max strength by doing heavy lifts approximately every 5 days – sessions no longer than 30-45 mins)!
 If you want to express a full body potential which will help a lot in being better player, you need to squat – hinge – lunge – horizontal/vertical push – horizontal/vertical pull – carry… a lot!
 Of course, the best players are players with the best “soccer brains” and very often just decent bodies.
 Give your body chance to become better!
 The most of the world’s best players could be even better…